mwaskom/lyman/README.rst

 - rst2pdf

-- Docutils 0.7 or 0.9 (rst2pdf does not work with 0.8, which is the version currently in the PyPi)
+- Docutils 0.7 or 0.9 (rst2pdf does not work with 0.8)

 Basic Workflow
 --------------

 - All stages of processing assume that your anatomical data have been processed in Freesurfer (recon-all)

-- run_warp.py > anatomical normalization
+- run_warp.py: perform anatomical normalization

-- run_fmri.py > subject-level functional analyses
+- run_fmri.py: perform subject-level functional analyses

-- run_group.py > basic group level mixed effects analyses
+- run_group.py: perform basic group level mixed effects analyses

 Note
 ----

 Surface-based workflows are not currently operational, although some surface information is used (e.g. for functional coregistration)